 - Research Technician, Battelle

 Study and work abroad

-If you work in another part of Europe you will be eligible for an Erasmus+ grant, as well as your full student loan if undertaking an unpaid research placement at a partner university such as La Sapienza in Rome or Aalto in Finland.
+If you work in another part of Europe you will be eligible for an Erasmus+ grant, as well as your full student loan if undertaking an unpaid research placement at a European higher education institution.

 This is an excellent opportunity not only to acquire valuable work experience but also to improve or learn another language.

 The laboratories in which you undertake practical work have recently been refurbished with modern equipment.
 Our commitment to the development of your practical skills means that you spend a great deal of time utilising these facilities.

 For your final year research project, you will work within our research laboratories alongside active researchers.

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.